 Space can be thought of as the point outside where the earth’s atmosphere ceases to be, and there is an actual definition where space begins.
 The Federation Aeronautique Internationale (FAI) and NASA define entering space at 100 kilometers above sea level, which is 62 miles above the earth.
 This specific area is known as the Karman Line.

 The first definition for the start of space arose from the National Advisory Committee for Aeronautics, which later became NASA, and it wasn’t calculated at 62 miles (100 km) above Earth.
 They defined the beginning of space as the point where atmospheric pressure was less than one pound per square foot.
 That area corresponded to around 50 miles (80 km) above the earth’s surface.

 They came up with this distance because this was where lift couldn’t occur in an aircraft, and the aircraft would be uncontrollable.
 This is also the point the US Air Force considers to be the boundary of space.
-That is why a pilot in the US Air Force is considered to be an astronaut if they cross the 50-mile mark today.
+That is why a pilot in the US Air Force today is considered an astronaut if they cross the 50-mile mark.
 But how did the distance defining space adopted by space agencies become twelve miles higher?

-So there are many ways you can define space, but it seems that if you happen to go as high as 50 miles above the earth, you should be awarded with being called an astronaut.
+So, there are many ways you can define space, but it seems that if you happen to go as high as 50 miles above the earth, you should be awarded with being called an astronaut.